secure-foundations/mariposa/README.md

 ### Preprocess Mode

+`preprocess` mode can be used to preprocess a directory that contains  `*.smt2` files (potentially under nested directories).
+For example, maybe some verification tool, say Dafny, exports SMT queries of a project, say IronFleet, into some directory.
-`preprocess` mode can be used to cleanup a directory that contains  `*.smt2` files (potentially under nested directories).
-This mode will traverse the given directory, flatten the file path, and split any `*.smt2` files that has multiple `(check-sat)`.
+Then this mode will traverse the given directory, flatten the file path, split any `*.smt2` files that has multiple `(check-sat)` commands, and place the resultant query files in the output directory.
+This also serves as a sanity check that the queries are accepted by Mariposa's parser.

+.
 The two required arguments are:
 * `--in-dir` is the input directory
 * `--out-dir` is the output directory, should **not** exist when calling the script.